Head: Stephen Lawlor

 School considers requests for reasonable adjustments from parents of children with disability or Special Educational Need who wish to sit entrance test, should be notified at least 2 months before test

-Enter your postcode to see directions to Chelmsford County High School for Girls
+Enter your postcode to see directions to Chelmsford County (Girls)

 Route 96 from Chelmer Valley, Route 428 from Springfield